splitn2/DrillSki/README.md

 Then the process of taking this data and turning it into a PDF or gcode or other formats such as DXF, so its useful..... feel free to start suggesting how this is done.

 This could be a great enabler for a small or large ski shop with a very basic 3 axis cnc.
-It could be used with open source cnc software like GRBL on Arduino based CNC controller to make a fast and reliable workshop router that quickly selected the model and BSL
+It could be used with open source cnc software like GRBL https://github.com/gnea/grbl on Arduino based CNC controller to make a fast and reliable workshop router that quickly selected the model and BSL.
+The GRBL controller is ideal as it is cheap and very effective.

 Thanks to Knut Pohl who has kindly allowed the use of his templates as a reference , so I have uploaded a set of these to the Git and will strip out the co-ordinates and document them in a CSV file as and when time allows.
 His website is http://www.powderguide.com/community/forum/post/zubehoer/montageanleitung-bindung-schnell-und-praezise-montieren.html and it contains pdf of most common ski binding drilling templates.